pedroamarall/rest-builder/git/README.md

 		-rw-rw-r-- 1 brian brian   11 Jan 12 08:13 jkl.txt
 		```

 		Notice that it has all the files from before.
 Git did its best to merge the two branches.
-At Liferay, we consider merge commits an anti-pattern and generally avoid using it.
-How can we avoid this?
+At Liferay, merge commits are considered an anti-pattern and generally avoided.

 	1. Type ***g co master***.